sketch-hq/SketchAPI/README.md

 There is the beginning of a wrapper class `Style` for layer styles, but it's currently very simple.
 The plan here will be to allow a quick way to set up all the common properties of a style, in a way that is uniform and consistent.

-On `api.Settings`, there is also some support for more global tasks such as reading/writing preferences.
+On `sketch.Settings`, there is also some support for more global tasks such as reading/writing preferences.

 The api object also exposes some utility classes.
 Currently the main one of note is `Rectangle`, which is a javascript-native representation of a rectangle.
 The plan is to use this class consistently within the API, in order to try to mask the fact that the model itself uses a confusing mix of `NSRect`, `CGRect`, `MSRect` and `MSAbsoluteRect`!
 In time more utility classes may be added.
 In time, also, we hope to clean up the model to be more consistent, at which point `Rectangle` might just turn into a thin wrapper for one of the native types.